TecOrb-Developers/handbook/rails/testing/rspec.md

 For example, when testing a products controller and we are testing the list of 10 recent published products

-Here is the example link where I explained more on "stub"
+Here is the example where I explained more on "stub": https://github.com/TecOrb-Developers/handbook/blob/main/rails/testing/stub.md